asvd/viewport/README.md

 ===========

-`viewport.js` is a small javascript library which ships the document sections with additional properties containing the viewport scrolling position relatively to the sections.
-Using these properties you can create a custom scrolling indicator or a navigation menu precisely reflecting the scrolling state:
+`viewport.js` is a small javascript library (1566 bytes minified) which ships the document sections with additional properties containing the viewport scrolling position relatively to the sections.
+Using these properties you can create a custom scrolling indicator or a navigation menu precisely reflecting the scrolling
+state:

 - [demo page](http://asvd.github.io/viewport) / [and its
 source](https://github.com/asvd/asvd.github.io/tree/master/viewport);